efchatz/pandora/README.md

    ```sh
    git clone https://github.com/efchatz/pandora.git
    ```
-2. Install Visual Studion 2022, with all C++ dependencies.
+2. Install Visual Studio 2022, with all C++ dependencies.
 3. Open the project.
 4. In Project->Properties->Linker->Input, choose in the "Configuration" dropdown "All Configurations".
 5. Add in the "Additional Dependencies" the "DbgHelp.lib".
 6. In the same tab, in "Ignore All Default Libraries", choose "No".
 7. Press "OK".
-8. Build this project.
+8. Build this project as a release.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>